 - Notice the simple, tightly cropped composition.
 How would this be different if we could see the surrounding of the scene?

 - Consider the artist’s choice of color: How does the black background highlight the red gown?
 Explain how it heightens the sense of drama within the composition.

-- How does the artist create a scene that is both reflective yet include a sense of drama?
+- How does the artist create a scene that is both reflective and dramatic?
 Explain your answer using evidence from the work of art.

 - In fact, this work is actually three compositions superimposed on a single canvas.
 Why do you think an artist would reuse canvases?